transformerlab/transformerlab-docs/docs/generate/raw_text.md

 # Generate Data from Raw Text

-This page explains how to generate data from raw text using TransformerLab.
+This page explains how to generate data from raw text using Transformer Lab.
 Follow the steps below and refer to the screenshots as placeholders until you add your images.

 <img src={require('./gifs/raw_text/DownloadPlugin.gif').default} alt="Docs Upload Gif" width="500" />